 - 4 teaspoons of Chipotle Tabasco Sauce (definitely do not use regular Tabasco sauce, only the Chipotle kind)

-- 1/2 cup high flash-point vegetable oil, such as grapeseed oil, peanut oil, or canola oil
+- 1/2 cup peanut oil or canola oil

 - 1 dozen corn tortillas